Nirothipan/LCIP_light-weight-cloud-identity-provider/README.md

 ### Lambdas

 <p align="justify">
-All the backed functionalities were written using **Amazon Lambda** functions.
+All the backed functionalities were written using <b>Amazon Lambda</b> functions.
 The whole project, involves several Lambdas to process various functionalities.
 These Lambdas were written in JAVA.
 </p>